What is Communication Support?

 However, the freedom to express this right and the access to information can be made difficult for many people living with disabilities.

-At OC Connections we believe that communication that focuses on promoting respectful and fulfilling interactions is the cornerstone to the provision of truly person centres support.
+At OC Connections we believe that communication that focuses on promoting respectful and fulfilling interactions is the cornerstone to the provision of truly person-centred support.

 Communication support begins with the process of understanding an individual’s communication needs.
 People with Complex Communication Support Needs (CCSN) often require additional strategies and/or specialised resources to support their expression or reception of information.
 In order to understand a person’s communication needs a communication assessment is often required.
 These assessments are best completed by professionals.
 Once the assessment and report has been completed the support team can work together to identify the priority communication needs of an individual.
 This may include providing aids to assist a person to know what is happening in their day, remember events, or provide a consistent method of communication across different areas of the person's life.